kh-w/End_to_End_Used_Car_Price_Prediction_Using_Deep_Learning/README.md

 The data was raw, i.e. include blank rows, missing values, granular categories, spelling differences of the same category, etc, such that data cleaning and preprocessing are needed.

-## Data Cleaning
+## Data_Cleaning

-The dataset was built gradually over several days using gentle scraping, which led to the appearance of some blank rows as certain car listings were removed during the process.
-Additionally, some listings had missing data—for example, certain ratings might be unavailable.
-To address this, we searched for the same model to fill in the missing values; if no such ratings were found, we imputed the blanks with the average rating.
-Furthermore, some categories had multiple names (e.g., “4WD” and “4-Wheel-Drive”), which were manually grouped for consistency.
+The dataset was compiled gradually over several days using a gentle scraping method, which led to the presence of some blank rows as certain car listings were removed during the process.
+Additionally, some listings contained missing values, for example: certain ratings were occasionally unavailable.
+To address this, we searched for other listings in the dataset of the same model to fill in the missing data; if no matching records were found, the missing values were filled using average ratings.
+Inconsistent naming across categorical variables (e.g., "AWD" vs. "All-Wheel-Drive") was resolved through manual standardization.
+Missing values in categorical features were replaced with a default category such as "Unknown".
+During this step, some granular categories such as interior/exterior colors and transmission types—were also consolidated for improved consistency.

-## Data Preprocessing
+## Data_Preprocessing

-Some categories are very granular, e.g. there are 1199 different engines across all cars.
+Continuous (numerical) variables will be normalized before being fed into the model.
+Categorical features with a limited number of distinct values will be integer-encoded.
+For highly granular categorical features—such as engine (1,199 unique descriptions), trim (609 variations), and model (194 types)—word embeddings will be used to capture semantic relationships and reduce dimensionality.

 # Model and results